 The beautiful seaside Constanta, Romania, was a cruise port on a recent Black Sea I recently took with Princess Cruise Lines.
 The tour I selected was one offered on a Cruise Critic board called “Constanta City Tour and Wine Tasting at Murfatlar”.
 The price was 82€ and the title along made it sound worth trying.
 Cristina Ruien, a spunky young gal who had good control of her audience and spoke excellent English, was our guide for the day.
 She told fun and factual stories and led our group of 15 to see the local sights of her unique country.

 The first activity was an hour long walking tour through downtown Constanta, which is the biggest port on the Black Sea.
 We strolled along the Tomis Harbor, running parallel to the waterfront, and admired the old and beautiful buildings.
-My favorite photo-op was the statue of Queen Elisabeth, married to King George II of Greece, a famous poet, whose literary name was “Carmen Sylva”.
+My favorite photo-op was the statue of Queen Elisabeth, married to Charles I (Carol I) of Romania, a famous poet, whose literary pseudonym was “Carmen Sylva”.
 The statue depicts her standing with a muse at her feet.

 Our group strolled into the dimly lit Cathedral of Saint Peter and Paul, Orthodox Church, where a service was going on, and to our surprise, found out the Orthodox churches do not have pews or anywhere to sit for that matter.
 Sometimes services last 2-3 hours and people are expected to stand the entire time.
 The cathedral had lovely hand-painted murals on the outside of the doors (in the narthex); to the right side a depiction of joyous scenes such as the kingdom of heaven, and to the left side, murals painted of sin and hell.
 Intricate frescoes inside the church were impressive, the whole place was adorned with brass, and had a delicious herbal smell about it.
 Orthodox is the religion for around 90% of Romanians and 1 million of Romania’s 21 million people, live in Constanta.